-virtues and shining talents, by which, during the most difficult times, he saved his country from utter ruin and subversion.
-Ethelwolf, his father, the year after his return with Alfred from Rome, had again sent the young prince thither with a numerous retinue; and a report being spread of the king's death, the pope, Leo III. gave Alfred the royal unction b; whether prognosticating his future greatness from the appearances of his pregnant genius, or willing to pretend, even in that age, to the right of conferring kingdoms.
-Alfred, on his return home, became every day more the object of his father's glia Sacra, vol. i. p.
+THIS prince gave very early marks of those great virtues and shining talents, by which, during the most difficult times, he saved his country from utter ruin and subversion.
+Ethelwolf, his father, the year after his return with Alfred from Rome, had again sent the young prince thither with a numerous retinue; and a report being spread of the king's death, the pope, Leo III. gave Alfred the royal unction h; whether prognosticating his suture greatness from the appearances of his pregnant genius, or willing to pretend, even in that age, to the right of conferring kingdoms.
+Alfred, on his return home, became every day more the object of his father's g Affer. p.
+7. W. Malm. lib.
+2. cap.
+3. Simeon Dunelm. p.
+125. Anglia Sacra, vol. i. p.
 205. h Affer. p.
 2. W. Malm. lib.
 2. cap.
 2. Ingulf, p.
 869. Simeon Dunelm. p.
-120, 139.
+120. 139.

-4. affections;
+affections;